DAB0mB/HotnCold/README.md

     PERSIST_NOTIFICATIONS
     # Run app with Robot.
 Robot files will not be bundled if this var is provided
     USE_ROBOT
-    # *Optional: The auth token of the user you would like to log-in with
-    INITIAL_USER_TOKEN

 To enable push notifications, download `google-services.json` and `GoogleService-Info.plist` from Firebase console to `android/app` and `ios/hotncold` directories respectively.
 See [further instructions](https://support.google.com/firebase/answer/7015592?hl=en).